CedrickLupembe/github-user-search/README.md

  First Independent project app with REST API, November 28,2021

 ## Description
 A single page application for searching github users and repositories.
-The site uses the Github API to perform searches on Github, and display the results to the users.
+The app uses the Github API to perform searches on Github, and display the results to the users.
 The website is made using html, Sass, Javascript, github API

 ## Technologies Used